-- (1) A police officer shall respond to a request by any person for assistance from an offence under this Act and shall offer protection to the person whether the person reporting is the victim or not. - (2) A police officer who fails to respond to a request for assistance shall be subject to the police service disciplinary action.
+- (1) An authorised officer shall respond to a request by any person for assistance from an offence under this Act and shall offer protection to the person whether the person reporting is the victim or not. - (2) An authorised officer who fails to respond to a request for assistance shall be subject to the police service disciplinary action.

-28. Receipt of complaint by police officer
+28. Receipt of complaint by authorised officer

-Where a police officer receives a complaint, the police officer shall-
+Where an authorised officer receives a complaint, the authorised officer shall-

-- (a) interview the parties and witnesses to the offence including children; - (b) record the complaint in detail and provide a copy of the written report to the victim; - (c) assist the victim to obtain medical treatment where necessary; - (d) assist the victim to a place of safety if the victim expresses concern about safety; and - (e) inform the victim of their rights and any basic support which may be available to assist the victim.
+(a) interview the parties and witnesses to the offence including children;

+- (b) record the complaint in detail and provide a copy of the written report to the victim; - (c) assist the victim to obtain medical treatment where necessary; - (d) assist the victim to a place of safety if the victim expresses concern about safety; and - (e) inform the victim of their rights and any basic support which may be available to assist the victim.

-29. Arrest by police officer
+29. Arrest by authorised officer

-- (1) A police officer may arrest a person for an offence under this Act with or without a warrant issued under this Act. - (2) A police officer may arrest a person for an offence under this Act without a warrant where- - (a) the offence is committed in the presence of the police officer; - (b) the police officer is obstructed by the person in the execution of police duties; or - (c) the person has escaped or attempts to escape from lawful custody. - (3) A police officer may arrest a person without warrant where the police officer has reasonable grounds to believe that the person- - (a) has committed an offence under this Act; - (b) is about to commit an offence under this Act and there is no other way to prevent the commission of the offence; or - (c) is willfully obstructing the police officer in the execution of police duties.
+- (1) An authorised officer may arrest a person for an offence under this Act with or without a warrant issued under this Act. - (2) An authorised officer may arrest a person for an offence under this Act without a warrant where- - (a) the offence is committed in the presence of the authorised officer; - (b) the authorised officer is obstructed by the person in the execution of police duties; or - (c) the person has escaped or attempts to escape from lawful custody. - (3) An authorised officer may arrest a person without warrant where the authorised officer has reasonable grounds to believe that the person- - (a) has committed an offence under this Act; - (b) is about to commit an offence under this Act and there is no other way to prevent the commission of the offence; or - (c) is willfully obstructing the authorised officer in the execution of police duties.